atlassian/data-center-helm-charts/docs/CONFIG.md

     persistentVolumeClaim:
       create: true
   shared-home:
-    customVolume:
     persistentVolumeClaim:
-        claimName: mySharedHome
+      create: true
 ```

 This will result in each pod in the StatefulSet creating a `local-home` `PersistentVolumeClaim`
-of type `ReadWriteOnce`.

-For shared-home, the creation of the `mySharedHome` PersstentVolumeClaim and
-PersistentVolume needs to be done prior to the Helm chart being installed,
+of type `ReadWriteOnce`, and a single PVC of type `ReadWriteMany` being created for the shared-home.

+For each PVC created by the chart, a suitable `PersistentVolume` needs to be made available prior
-either manually, or using an auto-provisioner.
-The PVC and PV need to be
+to installation.
+These can be provisioned either statically or dynamically, using an
-`ReadWriteMany`, e.g. using an NFS, AzureFile or EFS volume.
+auto-provisioner.

 An alternative to PersistentVolumeClaims is to use inline volume definitions,
 either for `local-home` or `shared-home` (or both), for example: